Our website uses cookies for statistical purposes.

 3. In terms of exports to China, Germany is the main partner, with products worth approximately EUR 93,715 million.

-4. Motor cars and vehicles worth around EUR 781 billion were traded between China and EU counties in 2018.
+4. Motor cars and vehicles worth around EUR 781 billion were traded between China and EU countries in 2018.